-Exam Mod Ref Page No. Policy/Site/ Para/Fig Text with Proposed Modification Reason for change Change in Document 110.
-6) Small scale retail and commercial development, providing an alternative offer to the town centre; 7) Residential units as a small ancillary element of mixed use developments will be supported; flats and apartments will only be permitted in cases of exceptional design; 8) Public realm; and, 9) High quality design which is complementary to and incorporates the Seaton High Light, enhancing the setting of the heritage asset within the site.
+Exam Mod Ref Page No. Policy/Site/ Para/Fig Text with Proposed Modification Reason for change Change in Document 8) Public realm; and, 9) High quality design which is complementary to and incorporates the Seaton High Light, enhancing the setting of the heritage asset within the site.
 Redevelopment of Trincomalee Wharf as a mixed use site for residential, leisure, tourism, public realm, recreation and commercial uses will be supported.
 Proposals should complement development at the former Jackson's Landing site and take advantage to the pivotal location of this site linking development of the Marina and National Museum of the Royal Navy with Church Street and the wider town centre.
 These developments should link to each other and to leisure and tourism attractions across the Borough by incorporating and encouraging sustainable transport links through the provision and enhancement of pedestrian and cycle routes, public realm and green infrastructure.
 Opportunities to improve connectivity with the water as part of the redevelopment of the former Jacksons Landing site would be encouraged.
 The Council will seek to protect the areas of water within the Marina from development retaining the ambience and attraction of the Marina development as a whole.
-AM/APP01/01 251 Appendix 1: Glossary of Terms - Developmen t Plan See also Development Plan Document.
-The Development p Plan for Hartlepool is currently the 2006 Local p Plan and the 2008 North East Regional Spatial Strategy .
+AM044 271 Appendix 1: Glossary of Terms - Code for Sustainable Homes Remove from glossary; also remove Code For Sustainable Homes - Technical Guide from in Appendix 2 (p.288).
+Code for Sustainable Homes is no longer relevant guidance.
+Yes AM045 273 Appendix 1: Glossary of Terms - Developmen t Plan See also Development Plan Document.
+The Development plan Plan for Hartlepool is currently the 2006 Local plan Plan and the 2008 North East Regional Spatial Strategy.
 The development plan for the Borough sets out where development should be located and what principles it should conform to.
-In the future the development plan for the Borough will be the Core Strategy - 2018 Local Plan , any other DPDs and SPDs, these may include Wording changed to reflect updated policy framework.
+In the future the development plan for the Wording changed to reflect updated policy framework.
 Yes